ryeats/java-dst/README.md

 - Synchronous file IO captures the simulation virtual threads so won't simulate thread interleaving.
 - IO operations have to be stubbed out to be able to introduce errors.
 - External calls have to be stubbed out.
+- Everything has to be run within the simulation's virtual threads, even initializing your system.

 Some bespoke implementations of deterministic simulation in java can be found in [Cassandra](https://github.com/datastax/simulacron) and [Kafka's Kraft](https://github.com/apache/kafka/blob/trunk/raft/src/test/java/org/apache/kafka/raft/RaftEventSimulationTest.java).